 ![]() | ![]() | |

 If you need to deposit cash into your Tide account, you can pay in up to £500 a day via a Post Office or a PayPoint, although Tide doesn’t accept cheques at all, either physically or digitally.
-You also can’t make international transfers.
+You can make international transfers with this account, but only in EUR via SEPA.

-Over at Starling, you can also deposit cash into your business account at any Post Office branch.
-Larger branches are able to take in up to £20,000, though it’s best to check ahead if you need to deposit such an amount.
-For cheques, you can deposit 10 per week, valued up to £500 each, using the cheque imaging function in the Starling banking app.
+Over at Starling, you can also deposit cash into your business account at any Post Office branch, up to £5,000 per day.
+For cheques, you can deposit these for free using the cheque imaging function in the Starling banking app, as long as the value of each cheque doesn’t exceed £1,000.
 For anything over this you can send the cheques directly to Starling by Freepost.
 International transfers are also possible from this account.

 At Starling, payment cards are only available to each person who has access to the business account, which at the moment is limited to company directors or sole traders themselves.
 So you can’t get any additional cards for employees.
 Business account holders at Starling can connect to accountancy software packages QuickBooks, Xero and FreeAgent through the Starling “Marketplace”.
 The Marketplace also offers link-ups with other Starling partners, who offer services such as insurance or pensions.

 Winner: Tie.
-Tide’s Team Cards feature and 6 accountancy software integrations beat Starling’s 3.
-However, if you do need to make international transfers or deposit cheques, then the Starling is better.
+Tide’s Team Cards feature and 7 accountancy software integrations beat Starling’s 3.
+However, if you do need to make international transfers or deposit cheques, then Starling is better.

 Round 2: Account costs